Dookyung/MyBlogDown/content/home/about.md

 # Biography

 Dookyung is a chief data scientist at the Bank of Korea.
-Her research interests include big data analysis, machine learning.
+Her research interests include big data analysis, machine learning and reproducibel research.
 He leads the Data Science Team, which develops the Data Analysis System and big data platform.